unboxed/unboxed.co/source/news/2017-04-07-may-meetup-faster-than-lightning-code-talks.md

 <br/>
 # What is ‘Faster than Lightning’?
-This is a series of very short (suggested up to around three minutes) and informal talks, based around a snippet of code that you found interesting or a tip about something that makes your life easier as a developer.
-We ask that each submission fits onto a single slide.
-Each talk is then followed by a casual chat within a friendly group.<br/>
+Faster than Lightning’ is a series of very short and informal talks (around three minutes each), based around a snippet of code that you find interesting and/or conversation-worthy.
+Each talk is then followed by a casual discussion across the group.<br/>

+The idea is to get to know what other developers have been thinking about and doing, with code sharing as a talking point.<br/>

 ![May meetup : Faster than Lighting 2](http://i.imgur.com/2mLmiMv.png?1)